-You need to explain the type of business you’re in.
+Take a second to get into context here.
+If your plan is a plan to be presented to outsiders, then you need to explain the type of business you’re in.
 You’ll be expected to explain the general state of your industry and the nature of the business, especially if your plan is going outside your company to banks or investors.
+And if your plan is for your own management purposes, you should still be very sure—whether you have to prove it to others or not—that you know your market.

 A complete business plan discusses general industry economics, participants, distribution patterns, factors in the competition, and whatever else describes the nature of this business to outsiders.